-All logged tip-off calls and internal reports with regard to possible incidents of fraud, theft and corruption were reported to the responsible functionaries within Aspen.
-Corrective action has been implemented where necessary to improve controls and to prevent recurrence of any incidents found to be in breach of our stated policies and Code of Conduct.
+All logged tip-off calls and internal reports regarding possible incidents of fraud, theft and corruption are reported to the responsible functionaries within Aspen.
+Corrective action is implemented where necessary to improve controls and to prevent the recurrence of any incidents found to be in breach of our stated action policies and Code of Conduct.